iterative/dvc.org/static/docs/commands-reference/run.md

   take dependencies or outputs under DVC control.
 In the DVC-file contents, the `md5` hash sums will be empty; They will be populated the next time this stage is actually executed.
-This command is useful, if for example, you need to build a pipeline (computational graph) first, and then run it all at once.
+This command is useful, if for example, you need to build a pipeline (dependency graph) first, and then run it all at once.

 - `-y`, `--yes` - deprecated, use `--overwrite-dvcfile` instead.